-- 4. Place the skin temperature probe on the temperature probe patch cover, making sure that the wider profile is in surface contact with the adhesive and that a portion of the thermistor wire will also be covered by the probe patch cover. - 5.
+- 4. If a Skin Temperature Probe is desired, place the the temperature probe patch cover, making sure that the wider profile is in surface contact with the adhesive and that a portion of the thermistor wire will also be covered by the probe patch cover. - 5.
 Place the probe/probe patch assembly on selected location on the patient's body, considering the axilla as a possible site for probe placement. - 6.
 If Baby Mode is desired, place probe on Patient first then plug into probe jack.
 The temperature readout will display on screen.
 Allow readout on display to stabilize.
 Prior to selection of Baby Mode check the patient independent axillary temperature for correlation with Skin Temperature Probe reading.
-Adjust heater power accordinalu, based on patient's temperature before switching to Baby Mode.
+Adjust heater power accordingly, based on patient's temperature before switching to Baby Mode.
 See Recommended Steps Section for further explanation of this process.
 Select Baby Mode and set desired skin temperature by pressing up or down arrows (default setting display is 36.5 C / 97.7 F).